SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-deploy-swh-graph.rst

 The m.o. is:

-- Install the new dataset on one of the machines
+- Install the new dataset on one of the highmem machines
-- Deploy a new instance running concurrently to the previous one using the newly installed dataset.
+- Deploy a new gprc and rpc instance running concurrently to the previous ones.
+The grpc service shall be using the newly installed zfs dataset using the newly installed dataset.
+And the new new rpc hitting the new grpc service as backend.
-- Check everything is fine for that new instance.
+- Check everything is fine for those new instances.
-- Once the new instance is running ok, switch the fqdn [1] [2] to the new instance.
+- Once the new instances are running ok, switch the "public" ingresses fqdn [1] [2] so they target the new instances (grpc & rpc)
-- Once the new instance is satisfying, we can decommission the previous instance.
-- And then free the zfs dataset disk usage

 The `following merge request
 <https://gitlab.softwareheritage.org/swh/infra/ci-cd/swh-charts/-/merge_requests/596>_`
 can be used as a reference on how to adapt the swh-charts repository for a new graph version.
+Each commit describes what needs to happen in order according to the previous m.o.

+It declares:

+- 1 persistent volume (pv) which target where the zfs dataset is mounted on the node that will run the grpc service.
+- 2 persistent volume claims (pvc):

+  - 1 persistent pvc which uses the previous pv to detect where the compresses graph files are
+  - another in-memory pvc which is in memory for the graph files which will be mounted in the node's memory

+- 1 grpc service which uses as volumes the 2 previous pvcs to serve the grpc queries
+- 1 rpc service which uses as backend the grpc service

 [1] graph-grpc.internal.softwareheritage.org & graph-grpc-default-ingress